vinci1it2000/schedula/README.rst

    .. code-block:: console

-      $ cygstart output/*summary.xlsx       ## More summaries might exist in the folder from previous runs.
+      $ start output/*summary.xlsx       ## More summaries might exist in the folder from previous runs.
-      $ cygstart output                     ## View the folder with all files generated.
+      $ start output                     ## View the folder with all files generated.

 Entering new vehicles